Sanya003/Scribe/README.md

 # Scribe — Chat with Your PDFs

 > Upload any PDF.
 Ask anything.
-Get instant, cited answers — powered by Groq's LLaMA 3.3 70B.
+Get instant, cited answers — powered by Groq's `openai/gpt-oss-120b` and hybrid retrieval.

 <br>